fouren714/MLonTheEdge-Senior-Design-21-22/Notebooks/Yolov5/README.md

 - To train on LPCV data from our Roboflow dataset:

-  - Rename the folder created by the initial cell from "LPCV_data-2" to "LPCV_data_2"
-  - Inside that folder, in the file data.yaml, change all "LPCV_data-2" to "LPCV_data_2"
   - Upload the video file "5p5b_03A1.mp4" from the LPCV.ai challenge
   - Scroll to last section of the notebook, after the cell titled "END OF LPCV DATA FROM WEBSITE"
   - Run the cells after